-RIGHT TO REFRAIN FROM HARMFUL USE OF ANIMALS (EC §32255-32255.6): Pupils may choose to refrain from participating in educational projects involving the harmful or destructive use of animals.
-Any pupil with a moral objection to dissecting or otherwise harming or destroying an animal, or any part thereof, must inform his or her teacher of the objection.
-Objections must be sustained by a note from the pupil's parent or guardian.

-A pupil who chooses to refrain from participation in an education project involving the harmful or destructive use of an animal may receive an alternative education project, if the teacher believes that an adequate alternative education project is possible.
-The teacher may work with the pupil to develop and agree upon an alternative education project so that the pupil may obtain the knowledge, information, or experience required by the course of the study in question.
+DISSECTION OF ANIMALS (EC §32255-32255.6): If a student has a moral objection to dissecting (or otherwise harming or destroying) animals, or any part of an animal, the pupil must notify the teacher regarding such objection, and the objection must be substantiated with a note from the pupil's parent or guardian.
+If the pupil chooses to refrain from participating in such a project or test, and if the teacher believes that an adequate alternative education project or test is possible, then the teacher may work with the pupil to develop and agree upon an alternate education project or test for the purpose of providing the pupil an alternate avenue for obtaining the knowledge, information or experience required by the course of study.
+No student shall be discriminated against based upon his or her decision to exercise his or her rights under this section.